Vay55/AI_Email_Assistant/README.md

 This project is an AI-powered command-line email assistant that helps users process and respond to emails more efficiently.
 It uses a local large language model (LLM) to perform multiple tasks such as summarization, reply generation, tone improvement, and email analysis.

-The system goes beyond simple text generation by supporting multi-step workflows, memory, and hybrid reasoning.

 ---

 ## Why I Built This